rusty-ecma/RESS/README.md

 }
 ```

-Note: the EcmaScript spec allows for 4 new line characters, only two of which are normally rendered by modern text editors the location line numbers will count these unrendered lines
+Note: the EcmaScript spec allows for 4 new line characters, only two of which are normally rendered by modern text editors the location line numbers will count these unrendered lines.

+Here is an example that check some JS text for the existence of a semicolon and panics if one is found.

 ```rust
 extern crate ress;